ammitra/XHYbbWW/README.md

 python GroupImgToPDF.py -o [output_file] -F [files...]
 ```

 where wildcards for filenames are acceptable

-## 6) Making trigger efficiencies

-First, run `source scripts/hadd_data.sh` to gather all of the snapshots of Data on the EOS locally, in a directory one above this (`../trijet_nano_files`).

-Then, run `python XHYbbWWtrigger.py` to make the trigger efficiencies.

-## 7) Selection & 2DAlphabet
+## 8) Selection & 2DAlphabet

 The signal region is given by keeping the WvsQCD score greater than 0.8, the control region keeps the WvsQCD score in between 0.3 and 0.8.
 These regions are defined in the `XHYbbWW_selection.py` script, and both regions are looped over while varying the Hbb score, creating pass, loose, and fail regions for both the SR and CR.